 LIMITED EDITIONS AND ARTISTS PROOFS

-Along with the limited number of prints, the artist may also create ‘Artist’s Proofs’ which can number up to 10 percent of the edition size.
-These may be extra copies for the Artist to keep for themselves, a proof of the plate at an unfinished stage or prints that differ from the edition, such as printed with a different colour of ink.
+Along with the limited edition, artists may also produce Artist’s Proofs (usually up to 10% of the edition size).
+These proofs may be extra copies kept by the artist, proof copies of the plate at an unfinished stage, or prints with variations (e.g., different ink colours).

 MONOPRINT / MONOTYPE

 Monoprinting is a simple yet incredibly versatile technique which involves the artist applying ink or paint directly to the ‘plate’ (which can be made from any smooth flat material, such as plastic, glass or metal).
 The paper is then applied to the plate, and either manually pressed down or put through an press to transfer the ink to the paper.
-The arist may only print onto the paper once, or print multiple times to create a complex, layered image.
+The artist may only print onto the paper once, or print multiple times to create a complex, layered image.
 They may also use different colours of ink to create a painterly look.

 Because the artist paints the image on to the plate, only one print can be made, meaning it is 1 of an edition of 1.